emmacadavra/creature-feature-drf-api/TESTING.md

 The two resources I used to validate my Python code were the VSCode extension 'Flake8', and the [**_Code Institute Python Linter_**](https://pep8ci.herokuapp.com/#).

 The majority of this project's code came back without any issues, and where there were issues, they were all occasions on which a line was considered too long.
-However, these only occured in my main settings.py file, and some of the urls.py files.
-Looking into the matter, I found that it is advised not to shorted items in settings.py (especially where they have automatically been set by Django), and for some of the url files there seemed to be no way for me to cleanly shorten them.
+However, these only occurred in my main settings.py file, and some of the urls.py files.
+Looking into the matter, I found that it is advised not to shorten items in settings.py (especially where they have automatically been set by Django), and for some of the url files there seemed to be no way for me to cleanly shorten them.

 Other than this, my code passes PEP8 guidelines.